• Skip to main content

 What if I don’t have self-raising flour?

 If you don't have self-raising flour, then sub with plain flour and extra baking powder.
-For the standard size recipe above, add 3 teaspoons of baking powder to 375g/3 cups plain (all-purpose) flour and stir together.
+For this recipe, add 3.5 teaspoons of baking powder to 375g/3 cups plain (all-purpose) flour and stir together.
 Continue as per the recipe instructions and the other ingredients, including the stated baking powder.

 Small Batch Scone Recipe Makes 4 large scones (Or 6 small ones.)